rodmonic/DragonWoodAI/README.md

 #### Introduction to reinforcement learning

 Reinforcement Learning is a paradigm within machine learning where an AI controlled agent learns optimal behaviour within an environment by exploring actions and seeing their impact on a reward function.
-The main advantage of reinforcement learning is that we do not need a labelled data set on which to train our model, it also works well within games as we have an easily identifiable agent in the form of players.
+The main advantage of reinforcement learning is that it relies much less on humans needing an in-depth understanding of the system involved to program rules explicitly when compared to traditional processes.
+This advantage is especially potent as systems become more complex, as finding humans with the necessary knowledge can become increasingly difficult (if not impossible).

 The diagram and definition below shows how the various elements within a Reinforcement Learning problem interact.